mui/material-ui/pages/api/click-away-listener.md

 The component cannot hold a ref.

-Any other properties supplied will be spread to the root element ([EventListener](https://github.com/oliviertassinari/react-event-listener/)).
+Any other properties supplied will be provided to the root element ([EventListener](https://github.com/oliviertassinari/react-event-listener/)).

 ## Inheritance